Olive Stott Gabriel: National Association of Women Lawyers

 Gabriel became president of the National Association of Women Lawyers in 1930 and continued to serve for several years in the early 1930s.

-In October 1930, Gabriel was one of three lawyers selected by the New York City Federation of Women's Clubs to respond to the arrest of Emma Swift Hammerstein (first wife of Oscar Hammerstein I) on vagrancy charges.
+In October 1930, Gabriel was one of three lawyers selected by the New York City Federation of Women's Clubs to respond to the arrest of Emma Swift Hammerstein (third wife of Oscar Hammerstein I) on vagrancy charges.
 The charges, which many clubwomen took to be trumped-up, were among the catalysts for the investigation into corruption in New York City law and politics known as the Hofstadter Committee or Seabury Commission.
 Among other things, the investigation revealed routine perjury by police in criminal cases.
 In response, the group requested that Franklin D. Roosevelt, then Governor of New York, pardon women who had been convicted on the basis of falsified testimony.

 On December 13, 1933, Gabriel wrote to Roosevelt—now President—on behalf of the Association, requesting that the United States support inclusion of the following language in the Montevideo Convention:The Contracting Parties agree that from the going into effect of this treaty there shall be no distinction based on sex in their law and practice relating to nationality.

 Ultimately, the language was not adopted.

 In a 1934 speech to the National Association of Women Lawyers, Gabriel spoke out against the Codes of Fair Competition promulgated by the National Recovery Administration, alleging that they had the effect of "forc[ing] women back into the home."
 She called on the federal government to provide assistance to unemployed women.
 She further stated:We cautiously advanced in our seventy-five years of progress until now ...
 We must demand for our women employment, appointments, salaries and promotion on equal terms with men.
 We must stand squarely against all discrimination based on sex.